italobusi/actn-wdm-pluggable-modelling/draft-poidt-ccamp-actn-wdm-pluggable-modelling.md

 ## Deployment of an optical pluggable in context

-Prior to installation of an optical pluggable in a packet device, various resarch, approval, planning, design and viability activities must have been carried out.
+Prior to installation of an optical pluggable in a packet device, various research, approval, planning, design and viability activities must have been carried out.
 All of these activities will require detailed information on the capabilities of the pluggable.
 This points to the need for a strong separation between the model of operation of the pluggable and the model of capability (as detailed information on the capability of the pluggable is required long before it is installed and operational).
 This analysis shows that discovery of capability detail from the pluggable is unnecessary.
 Instead, all that is required to be reported by the pluggable is a complete statement of type and version to the degree sufficient to precisely identify the definition/specification of the plug capability by reference (capability is per type).
 As will be discussed, this complete statement of type and version is also fundamentally necessary for the coordination of spares.

 Following sub-sections discuss the overall flow of activities and then work through the lifecycle stages in some detail.